How to Use a Code Reader on a Vehicle

 Step 1: Find the OBD2 Port

-Most cars, if not all, have an OBD2 port.
-For sure, all the American, European, and Asian popular brands have it.
-The only difference is where the port is situated in your car.
-The 16-pin connector is located on the left side of the dash, near the steering wheel.
-It’s usually covered with a flap or door.
+Almost all cars, if not all, have an OBD2 port.
+Most American, European, and Asian popular brands are equipped with one.
+The only difference is the location of the port in your specific car.
+The 16-pin connector is typically located on the left side of the dashboard, near the steering wheel, and is usually covered with a flap or door.

-The port can also be located under the passenger side or in the center column of your car.
-If you still can’t find your OBD2 port, search on the web.
-Type your car’s model and year, and you’ll get the answer.
-If you still have your car’s owner’s manual, you can use it to find the port.
+Alternatively, the port can also be located under the passenger side or in the center column of your car.
+If you're unable to locate your OBD2 port, you can search for it online by typing in your car's make and model along with the year, and you should be able to find the answer.
+If you still have your car's owner's manual, it can also be used to find the port.

 Step 2: Connect Your OBD2 Code Reader

-Assuming that you have found where the OBD2 is, the next step is connecting the code reader to your car’s computer.
-The code reader either comes with a connector cable or as a Bluetooth module.
-Both have a 16-male pin plug that goes into the port.
+Assuming that you have found the OBD2 port, the next step is to connect your code reader to your car's computer.
+The code reader usually comes with a connector cable or a Bluetooth module, both of which have a 16-pin male plug that goes into the port.

-Once you insert it, check the code reader’s instructions in the manual.
-Does it turn on from its own battery, or you must turn on the car's ignition to idle mode?
-Will it work after your turn on the engine?
-All those answers are in the manual.
+Once you have inserted the plug, refer to the code reader's instructions in the manual.
+Does it require its own battery to power on, or do you need to turn on the car's ignition to idle mode?
+Will it work after you start the engine?
+All these answers can be found in the manual.

 Step 3: Turn the Ignition On

-Most code readers require you to turn the ignition to idle mode without starting your engine.
-The screen of the code reader will light up, which means that the tool has been powered.
+Most code readers require you to turn the ignition to idle mode without starting the engine.
+The screen of the code reader should light up, indicating that the tool has been powered on.
 A message will appear on the screen.

-If the screen doesn’t light up, the connection was unsuccessful.
-Jiggle the plug a bit.
-If it doesn’t work, try and see if the cigarette lighter works.
-If it doesn’t, the OBD2 system’s fuse is damaged, and the circuit has no power.
-Locate the fuse and try to resolve the issue.
+If the screen doesn't light up, it means the connection was unsuccessful.
+Try jiggling the plug a bit to ensure a secure connection.
+If it still doesn't work, check if the cigarette lighter in your car is functioning.
+If it's not, it could indicate that the fuse for the OBD2 system is damaged and the circuit has no power.
+In that case, locate the fuse and try to resolve the issue.

 Step 4: Enter the Vehicle Information